- Course Number:

 Upon successful completion students should be able to:

-- Produce and present short character animations.
+- Produce and present professional textured models.

 Course Activities and Design